Top Ten Maui Surf Spots

 The Dumps/La Perouse

 Driving towards the southern tip of the island on a narrowly paved road you will come to La Perouse Bay.
 (The end of the road) The Dumps is one of the few Maui surf spots that has a small parking area just north of the End of the road.
 A mostly exposed reef break that works on south ground swells and windswells.
 The wave is a fun slopey lefthander.
+Some people say that you get the best waves in Maui, on a good day.
 Watch for sharp rocks both on the paddle out and in the lineup.
 This wave is predominately a longboard wave but can hold lots of size under the right conditions and north northeast offshores.

 BEST SWELL DIRECTION: South & Southwest